Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Trevor Connor 02:15

-we have a final thing that we need to do before we hit our sign off, which is announce our newest hosts.
-We have somebody who will be filling in for Chris and Chris, would you like to make an announcement though there is a there’s an asterix on this.
-But Chris, would you like to introduce our new host?
-This guy?
-Me?
+We have a final thing that we need to do before we hit our sign off, which is announce our newest hosts.
+We have somebody who will be filling in for Chris and Chris, would you like to make an announcement – though there is a, there’s an asterix on this – but Chris, would you like to introduce our new host?

 Rob Pickels 02:40

 I’m just filling in.
-How do you that doesn’t
+How do you – that doesn’t match…

-struggling to try to get within the ballpark of what crystal?
-Wow.
-I mean, it’ll be I’d say
+Struggling to try to get within the ballpark of what Chris just –

 Rob Pickels 02:57

-that it’d be big shoes to fill.
-But those are like what, nine, nine and a half years hero size 45.
-You know,
+I’d say that it’d be big shoes to fill but those are like what, nine, nine and a halfs or so?
+You’re a size 45.

-You’re fortunate?
-It’s very true.
-Hey, Trevor, question for you.
-Yes.
-Do you ever have an episode where your mind is just blown by the guest?
+Do you ever have an episode where your mind is just blown by a guest?

 Trevor Connor 03:23

-right?
-What I actually loved about that episode is we didn’t quite know how we were going to approach the episode and the episode evolved organically but really came out with a nice structure of let’s talk about the issues that women face in their 20s.
-Let’s talk about the issues women face in their their 30s, their 40s their 50s.
-And each phase ended up being a really good conversation.
-And every single time I was going didn’t know that didn’t know that.
-It was quite informative.
-So we could pick from almost any of those
+What I actually loved about that episode is we didn’t quite know how we were going to approach the episode and the episode evolved organically but really came out with a nice structure of “let’s talk about the issues that women face in their 20s, let’s talk about the issues women face in their their 30s, their 40s their 50s – and each phase ended up being a really good conversation.
+And every single time I was going “didn’t know that, didn’t know that” – it was quite informative.
+So we could pick from almost any of those.

 Rob Pickels 04:30

-so I’m really interested in this because you look at sports nutrition right now it is all about carbohydrates.
-Like you look at the work of Dr. You can drip and it’s we got to figure out how to cram more into you than your body can normally handle because the more carbohydrates you can get the better but you’re saying that’s not necessarily what’s best for women.
-So what would be your recommendation?
-You know, for example, this is great.
-We’re now seeing Grand Tours for wind Men Tour de France is going on right now the men are cramming in as much carbohydrates as they can at the race.
-What would their strategy be?
+So I’m really interested in this because – you look at sports nutrition right now, it is all about carbohydrates – like you look at the work of Dr. Yu Cando and it’s “we got to figure out how to cram more into you than your body can normally handle because the more carbohydrates you can get the better” but you’re saying that’s not necessarily what’s best for women so what would be your recommendation?
+You know, for example, this is great, we’re now seeing Grand Tours for women – Tour de France is going on right now, the men are cramming in as much carbohydrates as they can at the race, what would their strategy be?

 Dr. Stacy Sims 05:07